opengl-tutorials/ogl/beginners-tutorials/tutorial-1-opening-a-window/index.markdown

 ##Building on Mac

-Mac OS doesn't support OpenGL 3.3.
-Recent Macs with MacOS 10.7 Lion and compatible GPUs can run OpenGL 3.2, but not 3.3.
-Use the 2.1 port of the tutorials instead.
-Apart from that, the procedure is very similar to Windows' (Makefiles are also supported, but won't be explained here) :
+The procedure is very similar to Windows' (Makefiles are also supported, but won't be explained here) :

 * Install XCode from the Mac App Store
 * [Download CMake](http://www.cmake.org/cmake/resources/software.html), and install the .dmg .
 You don't need to install the command-line tools.
-* [Download the source code](http://www.opengl-tutorial.org/download/) (VERSION 2.1 !!) and unzip it, for instance in ~/Projects/OpenGLTutorials/ .
+* [Download the source code](http://www.opengl-tutorial.org/download/) and unzip it, for instance in ~/Projects/OpenGLTutorials/ .
 * Launch CMake (Applications->CMake).
 In the first line, navigate to the unzipped folder.
 If unsure, choose the folder that contains the CMakeLists.txt file.
 In the second line, enter where you want all the compiler's stuff to live.
 For instance, you can choose ~/Projects/OpenGLTutorials_bin_XCode/.
 Notice that it can be anywhere, not necessarily in the same folder.
 * Click on the Configure button.
 Since this is the first time you configure the project, CMake will ask you which compiler you would like to use.
 Choose Xcode.
 * Click on Configure until all red lines disappear.
 Click on Generate.
 Your Xcode project is now created.
-You can forget about CMake; uninstall it if you want.
+You can forget about CMake.
 * Open ~/Projects/OpenGLTutorials_bin_XCode/ .
 You will see a Tutorials.xcodeproj file : open it.
 * Select the desired tutorial to run in Xcode's Scheme panel, and use the Run button to compile & run :